bobbrowning/track-n-trace/README.md

 The control file takes the form of lines containing command=data.
 The '#' character is used for comments.
 To turn off tracing just comment out the 'level' command.

-The level command is the basic command.
+The level command is the only command you have to have.
 The program will list traces with this level or preceding this in the priority list.
 The default list is [min,norm,verbose,silly].

 The commands are:

 * **level**      Trace.log traces if the level in the call is equal or preceding this.
 * **source**     Name of the javascript file to be traced.
 If omitted the whole system will be traced.
-* **lines**      Only trace call bewteen two line numbers
+* **lines**      Only trace call between two line numbers.
 * **ip**         Trace is only honoured for requests from that IP.
 If omitted, any IP will cause the trace to output.
 * **log**        Output to this file.
 If omitted, output goes to the console.
 * **note**       Anything on this line is listed on the output.
 * **priority**   Comma separated list of levels to be used instead of the default list.
-* **maxdepth**   The maximum depth to which nested objected should be listed.
+* **maxdepth**   The maximum depth to which nested objected should be listed (default 3).
 * **linewidth**  Width of line in characters.
 The program will attempt to keep short objects on one line.
 * **refresh**    Time before refreshing config in minutes (not needed if trace.init is called once per request).
 * **maxstring**  Long strings are runcated to this size before listing.

 ##   Examples